 Residential Recycling

-The Resource Recovery Division provides curbside recycling collection for over 175,000 County residents and citizens.
-As a county homeowner, you pay a fee for recycling and other waste management programs through the Sold Waste Charge that appears on your property tax bill.
+The Resource Recovery Division provides curbside recycling collection for over 180,000 County residents and citizens.
+As a county homeowner, you pay a fee for recycling and other waste management programs through the Sold Waste Charge on your property tax bill.
 Recycling is your opportunity to keep Prince George's County a clean and healthy place to live.
-It's easy, saves energy and is good for the environment.
-By placing your recycling bin and/or cart at the curb once a week on your regularly scheduled collection day, you can help reduce the amount of trash that is disposed of at the landfill.
+It's easy, saves energy, and is good for the environment.
+Placing your recycling bin and/or cart at the curb once a week on your regularly scheduled collection day can help reduce the amount of trash disposed of at the landfill.
 Just follow these tips:

 • All recyclable items are placed in the same container